Migrating Legacy Applications

 or aio app deploy

-Should you run into any issues, please contact us through the Experience League Forum and we'll support you as soon as possible.
+.
+Everything should work normally.
+If you encounter any issues, please contact us through the Experience League Developer Community and we'll get you the support you need as quickly as we can.

-Similar to actions, you can choose to directly edit your extension configuration by modifying your code.
-Alternatively, we provide a few simple commands:
+As with actions, you can edit your extension configuration directly by modifying your code.
+Alternatively, you could use:

 aio app add ext

-for adding a new Extension Point to your application.aio app delete ext
+to add a new extension point to your applicationaio app delete ext